wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 ======

 Skills are created using the menu :menuselection:`Services --> Call center --> Skills`.
 Each skill belongs to a category.
 First create the category, and in this category create different skills.
+Note that the skill names can't contain upper case letters.

 .. figure:: images/sbr_skills.png